Sarah-C/M5Stack_Atom_IRSendLEDLightDemo/README.md

 You need this library too:
 https://github.com/crankyoldgit/IRremoteESP8266

-I used IR Dump V3 on an Arduino with a RF receiver to discover that the remote control for the light used the NEC format.
+I used IR Dump V3 (contained in the above library) on an Arduino with a RF receiver to discover that the remote control for the light used the NEC format.
 I made a note of some colors, and the "On" and "Off" key.
 Note that the only value returned from IRDump is the RAW VALUE.
 Not the channel/ID as these are also included in the short "raw value".
 (They're embedded in some bits of the bytes of the raw value, so aren't obviously within the raw data values!
 This led me astray for a bit, as I wondered how I was supposed to send them to the relevant device!)